Search

 Calculating Your Score:

-* For questions 1-9, give yourself 3 points for every A answer, 2 points for every B answer, 1 point for every C answer, and 0 points for every D answer.
+for every A answer, 2 points for every B answer, 1 point for every C answer,

-* For question 10, give yourself 1 point for every item you checked.
+* For question 10, give yourself 1 point

-* For question 11, deduct 1 point for every item you checked.
-Deduct 2 points each for checking either of the last two items.
+item you checked.
+Deduct 2 points each for checking either of the last two

 What Your Score Means:

-28-37 You are ridiculously satisfied.
-Against all odds, you love your corporate job.
-You might want to read on for a true appreciation of just how good you've got it.
+read on for a true appreciation of just how good you've got it.

-17-27 You are on the fence.
-Your corporate job is okay, but something is missing.
-If your current career isn't your true calling, what is?
+isn't your true calling, what is?
 This book can help you explore your options.

-Less than 5 You need an intervention.
-Stat.
-Your corporate job is making you miserable.
-You desperately need to read this book and figure out your escape plan.
+need to read this book and figure out your escape plan.

 I just took the quiz, and I scored 32.
 I better count my blessings.
 I complain about Stanford now and then and even tried to escape to UC Berkeley once.
 It was a most instructive failure, as I realized that the Stanford Engineering School was a much more flexible and open-minded place than the Haas Business School at Berkeley.
 I also learned to ignore my salary, and especially, to not use it as an indicator of my self-worth.
 I took a huge (about 35%) pay cut when I returned to Stanford (because business schools pay a lot more than engineering schools).
 I’ve always said that it was one of the best decisions I ever made and Pam’s book and quiz reinforces the point.
 Also, in my exit interview, I told the Berkeley dean that one of the reasons that I was leaving the UC Berkeley was BECAUSE of the pay system.
 They had one of the most dysfunctional pay systems I have ever seen (it wasn't her fault, that is how the entire university operated), as it seemed to mostly reward people for going out to other schools and getting large offers -- which it often matched, or failing that, at least gave faculty big raises.
 As such, the smartest faculty, or at least those most motivated by money (or perhaps those who were massively underpaid) seemed to devote huge chunks of their time to looking for jobs in other places rather than devoting energy to helping their home institution.
 Stanford is sensitive to the market, but is much better about rewarding people for giving back to the institution and NOT rewarding people who are constantly trying to game the system with external offers.
 I think everyone -- including the students --win as a result.